Haitian Plantain Porridge

 HEALTH

-After the success of our Haitian oatmeal, we decided to make another breakfast porridge inspired by Caribbean culinary traditions.
+After the success of our Haitian oatmeal and Jamaican peanut porridge, we decided to make another breakfast porridge inspired by Caribbean culinary traditions.

 We opted for a grain-free recipe prepared with one of the most popular ingredients in Haiti: plantain.
 Creamy, sweet, and easy to make, this plantain porridge is a real delight we're sure you'll love!